lvlivingston/Apres-TreeSki/readme.md

 - [X] Include countdown timer
 - [X] Include finish line for player to win
 - [X] Include a start over button to reset game from the top
-- [X] Add boundaries to the left and right of screen to ensure skier can't ski out of view